ImmuseLC-Plasma (Lactococcus lactis strain Plasma)

 Five commercially available postbiotic products containing heat-killed bacterial strains tested for pDC activation and IFN-α induction.
 Confocal Z-stack imaging used to confirm bacterial internalization.

-Among 5 tested postbiotic strains, ONLY LC-Plasma demonstrated significant internalization by pDCs and induced measurable IFN-α (73.8 ± 2.5 pg/mL at recommended dose).
+Among 5 tested postbiotic strains, only LC-Plasma demonstrated significant internalization by pDCs and induced measurable IFN-α (73.8 ± 2.5 pg/mL at recommended dose).
 This effect was not observed with other strains, even at higher loads (1×10¹¹ cells).
 L. paracasei MCC1849 adhered to cell surface but was not internalized.
 IFN-α level induced by LC-Plasma exceeded serum levels in hospitalized COVID-19 patients, suggesting a meaningful antiviral immune contribution.

 Side effects and drug interactions